-Note on the use of dictionaries: Centres and candidates should note that dictionaries may be used in preparation for the Speaking test.
+Note on the use of dictionaries: Centres and candidates should note that dictionaries may be used for the Coursework component and in the preparation for the Speaking test.
 Dictionaries may not be used in any of the other components nor during the Speaking test.